-- In order to be admitted to the Master of Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Science or - (b) the Graduate Diploma in Science. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher in papers at level 7 in their selected subject area for this degree.
+- 1 In order to be admitted to the Master of Science an applicant must have completed the Bachelor of Science or equivalent. - 2 An applicant must normally have completed the admission qualification with a B grade average or higher in papers at level 7 in their selected subject area for this degree.

-- 3 To qualify for the Master of Science, a student must achieve 240 points by successfully completing the requirements in one of the structures below. - 4 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Diploma in Science or the Bachelor of Science (Honours) with a B grade average or higher must achieve 120 points by successfully completing the thesis. - 5 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Science or the Postgraduate Certificate in Science. - 6 A student may substitute optional papers with other relevant postgraduate papers with the approval of the programme leader.
+- 3 To qualify for the Master of Science, a student must achieve 180 points by successfully completing the requirements in one of the structures below. - 4 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Certificate in Science must achieve an additional 120 points by successfully completing the programme according to one of the structures below. - 5 A student with an average grade for the coursework papers falling below a B- prior to enrolment in SCIE996, SCIE997 or MATH997 may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Science or the Postgraduate Certificate in Science. - 6 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader.